Lou Holtz

-Louis Leo Holtz (born January 6, 1937) is an American former college football coach and television analyst.
+Louis Leo Holtz (January 6, 1937 – March 4, 2026) was an American college football coach.
 He served as the head football coach at the College of William & Mary (1969–1971), North Carolina State University (1972–1975), the New York Jets (1976), the University of Arkansas (1977–1983), the University of Minnesota (1984–1985), the University of Notre Dame (1986–1996), and the University of South Carolina (1999–2004), compiling a career college head coaching record of 249–132–7.

 Holtz's 1988 Notre Dame team went 12–0 with a victory in the Fiesta Bowl and was the consensus national champion.
 Holtz is the only college football coach to lead six different programs to bowl games and the only coach to guide four different programs to the final top 15 rankings.
 After retiring from coaching, Holtz worked as a TV college football analyst for CBS Sports in the 1990s and ESPN from 2005 until 2015.
-On May 1, 2008, Holtz was elected to the College Football Hall of Fame.
+Holtz was elected to the College Football Hall of Fame in 2008.

-Early life and coaching career
+Early life

-Holtz was born in Follansbee, West Virginia, the son of Anne Marie (Tychonievich) and Andrew Holtz, a bus driver.
+Holtz was born on January 6, 1937, in Follansbee, West Virginia, the son of Anne Marie (Tychonievich) and Andrew Holtz, a bus driver.
 His father was of German and Irish descent, while his maternal grandparents were emigrants from Chernobyl, Ukraine.

-He grew up in East Liverpool, Ohio, where he was raised as a Catholic.
-He graduated from East Liverpool High School.
-After high school, Holtz attended Kent State University.
-He was a member of the Delta Upsilon fraternity, and graduated in 1959 with a degree in history.
-Holtz also trained under Kent State's Army Reserve Officers' Training Corps and earned a commission as a Field Artillery Officer in the United States Army Reserve at the time of his graduation from college.
-He began his coaching career as a graduate assistant in 1960, at Iowa, where he received his master's degree.
+He grew up in East Liverpool, Ohio, and graduated from East Liverpool High School in 1954.
+He then attended Kent State University, where he was a member of the Delta Upsilon fraternity and was a walk-on for the Kent State football team.
+He worked part-time at the East Liverpool Review to afford attending college.
+Holtz also trained under Kent State's U.S. Army Reserve Officers' Training Corps and earned a commission as a Field Artillery Officer in the United States Army Reserve.
+Holtz graduated in 1959 with a bachelor's degree in history.
+He then received a master's degree in arts and education from the University of Iowa in 1961.

+Career

+Holtz began his coaching career in 1960 as a graduate assistant at Iowa, where he received his master's degree.
 From there, he made stops as an assistant at William & Mary (1961–1963), Connecticut (1964–1965), South Carolina (1966–1967) and Ohio State (1968).
 The 1968 Ohio State team won a national championship with Holtz as an assistant.

 William & Mary

 Holtz's first job as head coach came in 1969 at the College of William & Mary, who played in the Southern Conference at that time.
-In 1970, he led the William & Mary Indians (now Tribe) to the Southern Conference title and a berth in the Tangerine Bowl.
+He led the 1970 William & Mary Indians (now Tribe) to the Southern Conference title and a berth in the Tangerine Bowl.